coderbrent/geotab-fun/README.md

-# Hobby project to tinker with the GeoTab SDK.
+# Hobby project to tinker with the GeoTab SDK in a React frontend.